osegbotonie/enterprise-m365-administration-lab/docs/08-administrative-role-matrix.md

 **Governance:**

-* Very limited membership.
+* Membership should be highly restricted.
-* Strong authentication required.
+* Strong authentication is required.
-* Regular access review.
+* Access should be reviewed regularly.
-* Not used for routine administration.
+* The role should not be used for routine administration where a more specific role is sufficient.

 ---